Leighton Clarkson: Career

 Clarkson made his professional debut for Liverpool on 17 December 2019, coming on as a substitute in the away match against Aston Villa in the quarter-finals of the EFL Cup.

 On 4 February 2020, he played in the FA Cup 4th Round replay against Shrewsbury Town, winning 1–0 in the youngest-ever Liverpool side in history.

 On 24 July 2020, Clarkson signed a long-term contract with Liverpool.

 On 9 December 2020, he was named in the starting eleven for a Champions League group stage game against Danish side FC Midtjylland.

 On 16 August 2021, it was announced that Clarkson would join hometown club Blackburn Rovers on a season-long loan deal.
 His loan was cut short in January 2022.

-Scored on his Aberdeen debut in a 4-1 win over St Mirren.
+Scored on his Aberdeen debut in a 4-1 win over St Mirren.The 21-year-old has scored five goals and provided eight assists across all competitions this season.